rahmaalfinas/Fundamental-Machine-Learning-PlayBook/README.md

-In this folders, I have played woth three datasets:
+In this folders, I have played with three datasets:
 - Breast Wiconsin Dataset
 - Concrete Slump Test
 - Abalone Dataset